Tools and techniques for effective evaluation for NGOs

 - It may be useful to consider whether there are opportunities to conduct some parts of the evaluation in-house, which could involve using experts to design a methodology, and then letting NGO staff carrying out the evaluation themselves

 - It's critical to keep in mind the skill levels and evaluation experience of NGO team members who are supporting evaluation activities, and to build their capacity in this area

-- Sophie Duxson, Research Assistant at the UTS Institute for Public Policy and Governance
+- Sophie Duxson, Social Research at the UTS Institute for Public Policy and Governance

 Interested in learning more about best practice evaluation?